joseaguilar2415/eidolon-project/README.md

 # eidolon-project
 It's a versatile, modular AI system designed to learn, adapt, and interact in meaningful ways.

+Completion is the chat log for first conversation.
+After is the Eidolon's Evolution and Moral Flexibility, then AI limitations in creating, finally USER_7A3F.

 1. cradle/memory_system.py
 markdown
 Copy